gauravj09/CS_61B/README.md

 # CS_61B
 Data Structures and Algorithms UCB Spring 2018

-Please do not copy these exercises if you are taking CS 61-B. These exercises are solved purely for the joy of learning DS and Algo.
+Please do not copy these exercises if you are taking CS 61-B.

+# Tools Used
+> Java 15
+> JUnit
+> Intellij IDEA
+> Java Visualizer
+> CS 61B Plugin